Luly7/new-repo/readme.md

 `shell > (bash > ) exit`

 The program will continue to run until the user runs the command `exit`.
 This will close the program.

+# Run tests

+Run the file tests\run_tests.py.
+This will run multiple tests to ensure everything is working as expected.
+It includes unit tests as well as end to end tests.